 10. Sweet Potato Goat Cheese Appetizer

-Sweet potatoes, goat cheese, honey, cranberries, and pecans make the the perfect bite of heaven.
+Sweet potatoes, goat cheese, honey, cranberries, and pecans make the perfect bite of heaven.
 These are definitely bite-sized, so don’t expect them to last long.
 Heck, they’re so good, I’ll be making them long after Thanksgiving has come and gone.

 11. Cranberry Brie Bites